willfarrell/angular-io/README.md

 - alert (no tests)
 - modal (no tests)
 - **To Do**
+ - tab
+ - tooltip
- - tabs
+ - popover

 ### Modules
 - 404 (no tests)
 - accessibility (no tests)
 - **To Do**
+ - htmlEntities (IE8 bug)
- - filepicker
+ - filepicker (requires backend)
+ - follow (requires backend)
- - message
+ - message (requires backend)

 ## Contribs
 [@willfarrell](http://willfarrell.ca)